Table of Contents

 - Excessive or abnormal expenditures, destruction, concealment or fraudulent disposition of community, joint tenancy and other property held in common;

-- All actual damages and judgments from conduct that results in criminal conviction of either spouse in which the other spouse or child was the victim;
+- All actual damages and judgments from conduct that results in a criminal conviction of either spouse in which the other spouse or child was the victim;

-Although, the first factor above requires the court to consider the standard of living enjoyed by the parties, the Arizona Supreme Court in the case of McClennen v.
+Although Arizona alimony laws require the court to consider the standard of living enjoyed by the parties, the Arizona Supreme Court in the case of McClennen v.
 McClennen pronounced that a spouse is not entitled to be kept at the same standard of living established during the marriage if there are insufficient funds available to do so.

-Arizona Revised Statute Section 25-319(D) provides that the court shall retain jurisdiction throughout the term of the spousal maintenance award, which allows the court to modify or terminate the award if a substantial and continuing change in circumstances occurs after the initial entry of the award of alimony in Arizona.
-Arizona Revised Statute Section 25-319(C), however, permits the parties to stipulate that the award of spousal maintenance shall be non-modifiable as to the amount of the award, the duration of the award, or both.
+Arizona Revised Statute Section 25-319(D) provides that the court shall retain jurisdiction to modify alimony early throughout the term of the spousal maintenance award, which allows the court to modify or terminate the award if a substantial and continuing change in circumstances occurs after the initial entry of the award of alimony in Arizona unless the parties agreed the alimony is not modifiable.

 Arizona Revised Statute Section 25-327(C) provides that alimony terminates upon the death of either party or upon the receiving former spouse’s remarriage unless stated otherwise in the Decree.

-Modifying or Terminating Spousal Maintenance | What You Need to Know
+Modifying or Terminating Spousal Maintenance in Arizona

 It is helpful in determining if a substantial change in circumstances exists if the final Decree of Dissolution of Marriage sets for all of the reasons justifying the spouse’s eligibility for the award, as well as the justifications for both the amount and duration of the award.